 Richards and Davie Streets

-The Contemporary Art Gallery presents a major solo exhibition by Los Angeles based artist Mungo Thomson.
+The Contemporary Art Gallery presented a major solo exhibition by Los Angeles based artist Mungo Thomson.

 Time, People, Money, Crickets brings together a survey of work produced during the past five years, complemented by an extensive monographic publication.
 Combined, exhibition and publication provide an expansive opportunity to tease out the nuance and complexity of Thomson’s practice across his many media and forms.